bokub/rgb-light-card/README.md

 ## Installation

+If you have [HACS](https://hacs.xyz/), you can install the RGB Light Card from there and jump to the "Configuration" step

-You can either install this card through [HACS](https://github.com/custom-components/hacs), or follow these simple steps:
+Otherwise, follow these simple steps:

-#### 1. Open the Raw Config Editor
+##### 1. Open the Raw Config Editor

 <details><summary>(Click to expand)</summary>